Curtis-Turk/advent-of-code/README.md

 # Advent of code 2022

-Here are where I have got to test driving mostly JS solutions to the Advent of code 2022.
+My attempts at test driving JS solutions to the Advent of code 2022.